peers/peerjs/docs/api.md

 `function (error) { }`

 Emitted when an unexpected event occurs.
-May or may not be fatal.
+Errors on the Peer are **always fatal**.
 Errors from the underlying socket are forwarded here.

-This is the event emitted if you attempt to connect with an ID that is already being used.
+The `error` object also has a `type` parameter that may be helpful in responding to client errors properly:
+* `invalid-id`: The ID passed into the Peer constructor contains illegal characters.
+* `invalid-key`: The API key passed into the Peer constructor contains illegal characters or is not in the system (cloud server only).
+* `unavailable-id`: The ID passed into the Peer constructor is already taken.
+* Errors types that shouldn't regularly appear:
+  * `server-error`: Unable to reach the server.
+  * `socket-error`: An error from the underlying socket.
+  * `socket-closed`: The underlying socket closed unexpectedly.

+The Peer object is destroyed after one of the errors above are emitted.

 ### Event: 'close'